 Are the deals worth it?

 Like a lot of things “on sale” on Amazon, it depends.
 There will certainly be heavy discounts on useful things, many of which we’ve even written about on the Strategist before.
-As you can imagine, Amazon items are where you can really score (now would be a smart time to snag an Echo, Firestick, or Kindle), but otherwise finding actual bargains will require some wading through a lot of, well, muck.
+As you can imagine, Amazon items are where you can really score (now would be a smart time to snag an Echo, Fire TV Stick, or Kindle), but otherwise finding actual bargains will require some wading through a lot of, well, muck.
 That’s where we come in.
-Our editors will be on deal-watch for the next week, helping you sniff out the best Prime Day steals.
+Our editors will be on deal-watch, helping you sniff out the best Prime Day steals.

 How will I learn about the deals?